jo3-l/blog/content/posts/bitap.md

 ## So what?

 As mentioned at the start, the bitap algorithm only really shines when the pattern is relatively short: though it can theoretically be generalized to longer patterns (by using multi-word bitsets), the performance gains start diminishing.
-Moreover, asymptotically, when the length of the pattern is bounded by a constant, the runtime of bitap is identical to that of the naive brute-force algorithm (both are linear in the length of the text $T$.)
+Moreover, asymptotically, when the length of the pattern is bounded by a constant, the runtime of bitap is identical to that of the naive brute-force algorithm (both are linear in the length of the text $T$).
 And practically, it may even perform worse than the naive algorithm in a one-off test due to the precomputation required.

 In view of these limitations, why do I like bitap at all?
 I think that it is conceptually very elegant and simple to derive from the naive algorithm--as described above, it simply maintains a set of active states as it steps through the input string, using bit operations to go fast.
 Though I've also studied Boyer-Moore and KMP in detail, it takes me quite some time to derive them from scratch[^2], whereas bitap is very easily derived, since to me it is just the naive algorithm dressed up differently.
 It is my hope that you feel the same way after this blog post.